-Note: If you or a covered dependent is covered under the Medicare Supplemental Plan, see the next section for information on hospitalization benefits.
-You can also get more information on Medicare benefits by contacting Medicare at 800-MEDICARE (633-4227) or visiting its website at www.medicare.gov.
-You can get more information on your Medicare supplemental benefits by contacting C&R Consulting at 866-320-3807.
+If you or a covered dependent is covered under the Medicare Supplemental Plan, see the next section for information on hospitalization benefits.
+You can also get more information on Medicare benefits by contacting Medicare at 800-MEDICARE (633-4227) (or by visiting its website at www.medicare.gov).
+You can get more information on the Fund's Medicare Supplemental benefits by contacting C&R Consulting at 866-320-3807.